General Questions about Physical Therapy

 How do I apply?

 Application is completed through the Physical Therapy Centralized Application Service (PTCAS) by accessing www.ptcas.org.
 Follow all instructions on PTCAS, including payment to University of the Pacific.
-Receipt number of the payment to University of the Pacific will be required to submit the application via PTCAS.
+The payment receipt number to University of the Pacific will be required to submit the application via PTCAS.